jellehierck/bee-buttons-ros/README.md

 # Bee Button

 These are the bee buttons, these buttons can be controlled with the use of MQTT.
 They send u if they have been pressed, double pressed or long pressed.
 And in turn, U can tell them to do light effects or play music.
 U can use the MQTT protocol with practically every programming language.
 The only thing u need is to have a MQTT broker like mosquito and be connected to the same network as that MQTT broker and the gateway button.
+All files related to the project can be found on [Github](https://github.com/utwente-interaction-lab/Bee-Buttons).
+If u have any questions please mail to m.c.pijnappel@student.utwente.nl

+## Starting up

+There are two kinds of buttons gateway and normal.
+This can be changed via the SD Card which will be explained later on.
+When starting up they show there state with colors.

+### Gateway Button

+- Blinking cyan/light blue -> Not connected to anything
+- Blinking Blue -> Connected to WiFi
+- Blinking Purple -> Connected to MQTT

+If after a while it is not blinking purple, there might be something wrong with the WiFi or MQTT broker.
+U can start sending commands once it blinks purple

+### Normal Button

+- Blinking Red -> Not connected to the mesh.
+- Blinking Green -> Connected to Mesh.

+U can send commands once the gateway is blinking purple and the button u want to target is blinking green.

 ## Network structure

 A MQTT tutorial is available at the Interaction Lab GitHub [here](https://github.com/utwente-interaction-lab/MQTT-Communication)

 The network is kinda set up like a beehive.
 Every group of nodes has one queen/gateway that tells the other buttons what to do and knows what they did.
 The queen then tells this over Wi-Fi to the MQTT broker.
 And U can communicate with the queen/gateway as well via the MQTT broker.
 Besides Wi-Fi, the buttons including the queen/gateway communicate with each other in a mesh network.
 This means that they do not have to be connected to every node they need to talk to, but can do that via other buttons.
 So ***u have to make sure that the queen/gateway, your computer and the MQTT broker all are on the same network***, this can be done with the help of the config file on the SD card.
 Also, Wi-Fi has channels in the case of 2.4Ghz there are 12.
 U also have to ***make sure that all buttons have this fixed to the same channel***, which can be done in the config file.
 That channel also has to match one that ur Wi-Fi router/access point uses.
 U can give this a fixed value in the router software, otherwise, u have to check this with a WiFi scan app and change the config file. ***U can not use eduroam*** for your network, the button cannot connect to this.
+For the tutorial a router and server are available to use, all buttons configured as a gateway connect to this standard.
+Do be carefull since all groups connect to this meaning that all groups can send commands to ur buttons.

 ## SD card